 Bridging units

-Bridging units are units of study that cover skills in reading, writing and numeracy.
-If you are identified as needing support in any of these areas, bridging units will help you increase your skills to improve your chances of success in your qualification.
+Bridging Units are classes completed alongside your qualification that provide additional support in the areas of reading, writing, and numeracy.
+If you are identified as needing support in any of these areas, bridging units will help you improve your skills to increase your chances of success in your qualification.
 Depending on your identified needs, you may need to enrol in a reading unit, writing unit, numeracy unit, or a combination of all three.

-Bridging unit classes can be attended online, or are available at selected campuses.
+Bridging unit classes can be attended online or at selected campuses.
 All classes have a start date listed, however, registrations are open until the end of week 2 of the term.
 Bridging units do not have to be completed straight away but must be completed while you are studying your vocational qualification.

 • How long do bridging unit classes go for?